hilmanyusoh/Restaurant_Forecasting/README.md

 ## 3.Categorizing sales into daytime and nighttime.
+Create a new column in the DataFrame to categorize sales as either daytime or nighttime based on the time of sale.
+This categorization allows for easier analysis of sales patterns throughout the day.
 | **day_or_night** | **time_of_sale**    |
 | Daytime          | Afternoon       205 |
 |                  | Morning         190 |